Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: Moduli of neutral admissible pairs

+(The first equality and last equalities by \cite[Theorem 7.6-(i), Corollary 6.19]{scholze:p-adic-ht} respectively, and the middle equality from \cref{eqn:AP-de-Rham-comparison}.)
+Consequently $V \mapsto \Fil^\bullet \mc{E}(V)$ is a filtration on the trivial $G$-bundle on $\mc{O}_{S_\et}$.
+Moreover $\omega_{\mc{L}_{\et}} \circ \mc{G}$ is the associated lattice on the trivial $G(\mbb{B}_\dR)$-local system from \cref{theorem.bdr-aff-grass-properties} --- this can be verified, e.g., by comparing at all classical points.
+In particular, since $S$ is geometrically connected, the classifying map for the filtration factors through a connected component of the flag variety corresponding to some $[\mu]$, and we conclude that $\omega_{\mc{L}_\et \circ \mc{G}}$ has a type.

-To verify it is a de Rham torsor, by the results of \cite{liu-zhu:riemann-hilbert}, it suffices to check at a single classical point.
-But it is immediate from the definitions that the Galois representation attached to the rigid analytic admissible pair at a classical point is de Rham (even crystalline), cf. \Iref{ss.galois-representation}. \end{proof}
+To verify $\omega_\et \circ \mc{G}(V)$ on $S_\et$ is de Rham, by \cite[Theorem 3.9-(iv)]{liu-zhu:riemann-hilbert}, it suffices to check at a single classical point.
+But it is immediate from the definitions that the Galois representation attached to the rigid analytic admissible pair at a classical point is de Rham as it is crystalline by \Iref{theorem.full-faithful-essential-image}.